Jach/lisp-refactoring/README.md

 and so, "necessarily", as a consequence (right? right?), doesn't have automated refactoring tools to make sure they haven't missed anything.

+First of all, even with tools, you're going to mess up sometimes.
+You will fail at the refactoring. *That's ok*, so long as it's not too often and you learn from it.
+That fear shouldn't prevent the attempt.
+I've failed a few times myself with Java and Eclipse not finding methods I'm renaming or what have you that were referenced by string for a reflection call or for PowerMock to intercept.
+I find out about it later and I fix it up to get a complete non-failure refactoring.

-Fowler's original *Refactoring* book came out in 1999.
+Second of all, Fowler's original *Refactoring* book came out in 1999.
 In it, he used Java for the examples.
 Java is statically typed, and even back then Java IDEs had some decent automatic refactoring tools.
 There's a whole chapter on them.
-In 2018, he released a second edition, but this time in JavaScript.
+However, in 2018, he released a second edition, but this time in JavaScript.
 The methods and thinking are exactly the same, but he assumes you might not have any automatic refactoring tools, so he shows how everything can be done manually.
 And you have